RealPortalPlayer/selfbot-code/README.md

 Then open up a console, then type `npm install` to install all the dependencies.

+Before you are done, please go to `data/api/settings/botsettings.js` and edit everything inside it.

 Then type `npm start` to start it!
 The website source code will be released soon, once I finish it.